Middle School Curriculum

 Math Foundations (Course 1):

 This course covers all content of Math Foundations while also providing additional exploration activities that allow students to develop deeper understanding and mathematical reasoning skills.
 Additional topics in this course include integer operations, adding and subtracting linear expressions, rational number operations, percent change, and simple interest.
-Having shown mastery in speed and accuracy of basic mathematical operations, students will extend their understanding and skills through their individual development of abstract thinking, problem-solving strategies, and real-world application.
-Math Foundations and Exploration prepares students to continue onto Pre- Algebra or Pre-Algebra Advanced.
+Having shown mastery in speed and accuracy of basic mathematical operations, students extend their understanding and skills through individual development of abstract thinking, problem-solving strategies, and real-world application.
+This course prepares students to continue onto Prealgebra or Pre-Algebra Advanced.

 Pre-Algebra (Course 2):